The conference brings together leading academics and members of the investment

 A blind copy of each submitted paper is reviewed and ranked independently by two

 program committee members.
-Less than ten papers receiving the highest marks are
+About ten papers receiving the highest marks are

 accepted for presentation.
 The recent acceptance rate is below 10%.
 Many papers